rmtownsend/100-days-of-code/log.md

 **Thoughts:** Friday night coding calls for a drink 🍻

 **Link to work:** FreeCodeCamp Responsive Web Design [Responsive Web Design Principles](https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-principles/) and [CSS Flexbox](https://www.freecodecamp.org/learn/responsive-web-design/css-flexbox/)

+### Day 21: January 23, 2022

+**Today's Progress**: Missed a day but getting right back into it.
+Trying something fun and taking this week's new puzzle from npr's weekend edition and using code to help solve!
+Includes importing data into Pandas, loops, permutations, and checking againsta list of words.

+**Thoughts:** Fun to have a problem to solve.
+Need to review indexing in Pandas/how to loop through effectively.

+**Link to work:** NA